 A good partner will be happy to walk you through each question, ensuring you understand everything.
 Their goal should be to help you improve your cash flow and build a stronger agency.

-Your Next Steps to Get Funded
+Your Next Steps to Secure Funding

 Ready to stop waiting on unpaid invoices and get the cash you need?
 The process is more straightforward than you might think.
 First, take a moment to assess exactly what your agency needs.
 Are you trying to cover payroll for your amazing caregivers, or do you want to invest in new training and certification programs?
 Knowing your goal will help you ask for the right amount.
 Next, gather some basic paperwork, like recent bank statements and copies of your outstanding invoices.
 Once you have everything ready, you can apply for funding with a partner who understands your business.
 The right partner can get you the cash you need to move forward.